 This paper follows prior discussion on the unicode.org mailing list.
-The relevant email thread is archived and available at https://corp.unicode.org/pipermail/unicode/2020-June/008713.html.
+The relevant email threads are archived and available at https://corp.unicode.org/pipermail/unicode/2020-October/009070.html. and

 Unicode 13, in the "Byte Order" subsection of section 2.6, "Encoding Schemes", states: